dahlia-lib/dahlia-rs/README.md

 ## License

-Dahlia.rs is licensed under the MIT License.
+dahlia-rs is licensed under the MIT License.

 ## Reference